 Eventually, I landed in the MFA program in Writing for Children at Simmons College (now Simmons University), where I learned more than I could’ve imagined there was to know about children’s books and writing.
 Then I worked as a children’s bookseller at Brookline Booksmith, where I learned just as much about readers.
 Now I work at The Horn Book, which brings all of that together.
-I served on the Sydney Taylor Book Award Committee.
+I've served on the Sydney Taylor Book Award Committee and the Boston Globe-Horn Book Award Committee.
 And on the weekends, I write.
 I'm represented by Amy Stern of the Sheldon Fogelman Agency.

 I’m excited to be part of the long, great tradition of kids’ books, and about the ways the industry is changing and growing.
 My characters are excited to become somebody’s friends, and I'm excited to see it happen.